a collection of notes on areas of personal interest

 In a slightly different arrangement from the eight-point geometry above, the illustrative sketch below has been assembled in order to illustrate the way in which geometric designs may be assembled.
 In this example I have not included the construction lines for the guideline geometry in order to simplify the graphic.
 The importance lies in the selection of the points that are joined in order to set out, first, the central rosette, then the linking elements and, from those, the positioning of the next placement of rosettes that surround the first one.

-The circle is important in establishing the squares as well as the location of the parallel lines adjacent to the centre of the circle that will form the central rosette of this pattern.
+The circle can be the most important element in establishing the basic placement of squares, as well as in determining the location of the sets of parallel lines adjacent to the centre of the circle that will form the central rosette of this particular pattern.
+First two squares are drawn at 45° to each other, centred on the circle and their sides tangent to it.

 With centres on the corners of the larger squares, circles are described with a radius set to the points where the smaller squares meet, respectively, the horizontal and vertical lines drawn through the centre of the first circle.
 With a centre on the point where these second circles meet the horizontal line, a third, smaller, circle is drawn which intersects with the horizontal line as well as the extended lines of the larger squares.
 These intersections create the octagon which establishes the distance between the first rosette and those that are located around it.